-SET Access scale units
+Access scale units

-8.4 Temperature Scale Units
+Temperature Scale Units 9.4

 The temperature scale units of the controller may be set by the user to degrees Celsius (°C) or Fahrenheit (°F).
-These units are used in displaying the bath temperature, set-point, vernier, proportional band, and cutout set-point.
+The units will be used in displaying the bath temperature, set-point, vernier, proportional band, and cutout set-point.